 Absences can only be authorised by the school.
 An absence is authorised if your child is absent through illness or is attending an exam or medical appointment about which you have informed us.
 Under some circumstances, leave of absence from the curriculum may be authorised by the Headteacher (see below).
-Some examples of unauthorised absences are: being kept at home to make up for lost sleep; family outings; birthdays; shopping trips; car breakdown.
+Some examples of unauthorised absences are: being kept at home to make up for lost sleep; family holidays or outings; birthdays; shopping trips; car breakdown.

-You may request a Leave of Absence form from our school office, which must be completed and returned at least a month before any proposed absence.
+If you believe that your child has a valid reason to be absent from school other than for a medical appointment or external exam, you may request a Leave of Absence form from our school office, which must be completed and returned at least a month before any proposed absence.
 The Headteacher will then consider it for authorisation and may well wish to discuss the proposed absence with you.
 If the Headteacher’s approval is not given and the leave is still taken, the absence will be recorded as unauthorised and will appear on your child’s attendance record.
 The Local Authority has the power to impose fixed penalty fines for unauthorised absence from school.

 The school's registers are checked on a regular basis by the Educational Welfare Officer (EWO), who also visits the school several times a year to discuss with the Headteacher those individuals whose attendance falls below the government target of 95%.
 As part of his/her duties, s/he may contact parents independently to try to resolve frequent or unexplained absences or persistent late arrival.